mvisonneau/gitlab-ci-pipelines-exporter/README.md

 # Whether to attempt retrieving refs from pipelines when the exporter starts (default: false)
 on_init_fetch_refs_from_pipelines: false

 # Maximum number of pipelines to analyze per project to search for refs on init (default: 100)
 on_init_fetch_refs_from_pipelines_depth_limit: 100

+# Default settings which can be overridden at the project or wildcard level
+defaults:
   # Whether to attempt retrieving job level metrics from pipelines.
 Increases the number of output metrics significantly! (default: false)
-fetch_pipeline_job_metrics: false
+  # fetch_pipeline_job_metrics: false

+  # Fetch pipeline variables in a separate metric (default: false)
+  # fetch_pipeline_variables: false

   # Whether to output sparse job and pipeline status metrics.
 When enabled, only the status label matching the last run of a pipeline or jb will be submitted (default: false)
-output_sparse_status_metrics: false
+  # output_sparse_status_metrics: false

-# Default regexp for parsing the refs (branches and tags) to monitor (optional, default to master)
-# default_refs: "^master$"

-# Fetch pipeline variables in a separate metric (default: false)
+  # Filter pipelines variables to include (default: ".*", all variables)
-# fetch_pipeline_variables: true
+  # pipeline_variables_filter_regex: ".*"

-# Filter refs (branches/tags) to include in pipeline variables scanning (default: ".*", all refs)
+  # Filter refs (branches/tags) to include (default: "^master$" -- master branch)
-# pipeline_variables_filter_regex: "^(master|dev|feature-123)$"
+  # refs_regexp: "^master$"

 # The list of the projects you want to monitor
 projects:
   - name: foo/project
   - name: bar/project
-    refs: "^master|dev$"
+    refs_regexp: "^master|dev$"
     fetch_pipeline_job_metrics: true # optional, overrides global setting of the same name
     output_sparse_status_metrics: true # optional, overrides global setting of the same name